"Networking” is more than just a 21st century buzzword.

 You can build meaningful connections by attending industry events, engaging in conversation, and by actively participating in professional communities both online and offline.

-1. To Feel Confident During Interviews
+2. To Feel Confident During Interviews

 Harnessing the skill of networking gives you the ability to communicate more effectively.
 Having the ability to connect with like-minded people, can be highly advantageous when it comes to the interview process.

 Further studies illustrate that professionals who have stronger social networks, often report higher levels of job satisfaction and career fulfillment.
-85% of small businesses attribute their success to word-of-mouth referrals and networking connections.
+85% of small businesses attribute their success to word-of-mouth referrals and network connections.
 For many growing businesses, networking is a lifeline.

-1. To Access Hidden Job Opportunities:
+3. To Access Hidden Job Opportunities:

 A substantial portion of job vacancies are filled through networking channels rather than traditional job advertisements.
 The job market has always been competitive, but it is especially difficult for many industry professionals to find suitable work in today’s economy.
 Relying on newspaper clippings or your next-door neighbour to provide you with your next job opportunity is no longer a reality.
 Using online platforms to build your network is a truly modern way to find the perfect workplace for you to thrive.